krbarounis/Amazon_Reviews_NLP_Project/README.md

 ## Future Improvements

 1. Optimize text cleaning process
-    - Given this was our first time working with NLP techniques, we did not create an optimal pipeline for NLP pre-processing.
-We tokenized and lemmatized our text before realizing that NLTK's vectorizers take in a corpus of documents, rather than a list of tokens, to create vectors.
+    - As this was our first time working with NLP techniques, we did not create an optimal pipeline for NLP pre-processing.
+We tokenized and lemmatized our text before realizing that NLTK's vectorizers take in a corpus of documents, where each document is a string of text, rather than a list of tokens, to create vectors.

 2. Use topics derived from LDA in supervised classification algorithms
     - We would have liked to have used the topics derived from the unsupervised learning algorithm, LDA, as classes in a supervised classification model.
+Our plan was to assign each review to its most dominant topic and create a classification model that predicted the reivew's topic.